ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 ## 1b.
 But actually: when do you use it?

-It turns out to be... surprisingly tricky... to get a precise explanation of _when_ the geometric mean is more appropriate for summarizing data.
+It's turning out to be surprisingly tricky to get a straight answer.
 [Some people](https://medium.com/@JLMC/understanding-three-simple-statistics-for-data-visualizations-2619dbb3677a) think the answer is 'almost always'.
 But it appears to be pretty subjective.

 Here's the basic reason, though: